laabidihamza/Quiz-App/README.md

 # Quiz App

-Welcome to Quiz-App!
+Welcome to Quiz App!
 This is a simple quiz application built using HTML, CSS, and JavaScript.

 ## Table of Contents